Are you planning a new life in Germany? Make your relocation that little bit easier with our ultimate checklist for moving to Germany.

 Sort out your health insurance

 One of the most important things to prepare when moving to Germany is health insurance.
-Germany has one of the best funded public healthcare systems in Europe, although residents can choose from private or public cover depending on their needs.
+Germany has one of the best-funded public healthcare systems in Europe, although residents can choose from private or public coverage depending on their needs.

 For complete peace of mind, many expats will opt for private health insurance to cover themselves and their family.
 So, take the stress out of finding cover by researching health insurance providers before you move, including:

-For more information on getting German health cover, read our guide to Health Insurance in Germany.
+For more information on getting German health cover, read our guide to heealth insurance in Germany.

 Find a place to live